-Contents: Ford F-series, and other aluminum-bodies vehicle; Basics; Airbags Are Dangerous!; Doing it Right; Equipment Placement; Antennas & Things; Odds & Ends;
+Contents: Ford F-series, and other aluminum-bodies vehicle; Basics; Airbags Are Dangerous!; Doing it Right; Mounting Options; Odds & Ends;

-Anyone planning on installing radio gear in their vehicles should read (at least) the Bonding, Noise ID, Antennas, Antenna Mounts, Radio Mounts, and Wiring articles.
+Anyone planning on installing radio gear in their vehicles should read (at least) the Bonding, Antennas, Antenna Mounts, and Wiring articles.
 The latter is especially important if your vehicle is equipped with a Battery Monitoring Systems (BMS) and/or Voltage Quality Modules (VQM).
-Thus the Wiring article should be reviewed before the actual installation begins.
 It should be noted that BMS and VQM are acronyms used by Ford Motor Company, and other manufacturers may use different acronyms for these devices.
 They are a requirement of sorts to meet the fed-mandated Idle Engine Shutoff (EIS), also known by a variety of acronyms.

 There seems to be a lot of misinformation about installing amateur radio in vehicles with respect to interference (RFI) of on-board electronics .
 Contrary to information found across the web, no automobile manufacturer prohibits the installation of radio gear, amateur or otherwise.
 Nor do any deny warranty claims on vehicles so equipped.
 In fact, they offer guides on proper wiring.
-Here at the ones for Ford, and GM.
+Here at the ones for Ford, and GM, albeit a bit dated.
 The ARRL web site has information on other makes, here.
-Perhaps there could be a case made wherein factory wiring was used, and a wiring fire resulted as shown in the left photo.
-But even that scenario would be hard to legally support.
-The point being, if you follow the recommendations herein, you'll never have a warranty problem.
-This said, there have been instances where dealerships have refused to work on vehicle (warranty or not) because the radio and/or ancillary hardware made access too difficult.
-Their position is easy to understand, especially if the problem at hand is being warranted.
-The best way to handle situations like these, is to discuss the issues with the dealership personnel first!

-Whatever your stance on drilling holes, the performance you ultimately end up with is directly dependent on how much time, and effort you're willing expend.
-Or spend, as the case may be.
-I must say, in almost every mobile installation I have ever done, there ends up being something I could have done better.
-What seemed like a wonderful idea up front, wasn't so good after the fact.
+Whatever your stance on drilling holes, the performance you ultimately end up with is directly dependent on how much time, effort, and expense you're willing to expend.
+In any mobile installation, there are things which could have been done better.
+In other words, what seemed like a wonderful idea up front, wasn't so good after the fact.
 This is of extra concern for those who have never done a mobile install before.
-Hopefully, the information presented here will minimize the amount of rework.

 The Photo Gallery's Other Installs album is a good resource for finding a spot to mount antennas, transceivers, and all manner of ancillary hardware.
-They are listed in alphabetical order by the call I received them from.
+They are listed in alphabetical order by the original call sign.
 In some cases, the calls have changed and/or the vehicle has been traded.
 If you're looking for a specific call, use the album's search function.